Must Read Recommendations and Reviews

 The Brain That Changes Itself

 The text offers hope to people discouraged by their neurological challenges.
-You get a glimpse of the beauty in neuroscience through the phenomenon of neuroplasticity, explained in this readable text.
+As you read, you get a glimpse of the beauty in neuroscience through the phenomenon of neuroplasticity, explained in this readable text.
 It accomplishes this through inspiring stories from actual patients.
 Dr. Norman Doidge and his colleagues provide insights and hope through experiments conducted with actual patients.

 Each chapter describes a patient’s unique neurological condition showing the relationship between neural functions and parts of the brain affected.
 It explains how the condition came about and the patient experience.
 Dr. Doidge provides the patient’s name and the challenges they faced in daily life.
 For example, in the first chapter, Dr. Doidge introduces a woman named Cheryl Schiltz.
 She feels like she’s perpetually falling.
 Cheryl has difficulty standing up without support and she immediately falls, yet she feels as though she never hits rock bottom.
-The reader gains a genuine sense of her condition.
-The chapter explains her specific disability and the regions of the brain affected.
+In short, the reader gains a genuine sense of her condition, becasue chapter explains her specific disability and the regions of the brain affected.

 Cheryl’s story is but one of many inspiring stories that make this book hard to put down.